 I study mathematics.
 More specifically, I study number theory.
 As an undergrad, I really enjoyed elementary and additive number theory.
 As a grad student studying under Dr. Jeff Hoffstein at Brown, I focused on analytic number theory, arithmetic dynamics, and $L$-functions.
-As a postdoc working closely with John Cremona, I’ve also begun to work on the LMFDB and incorporate computational number theory techniques into my repertoire.
+As a postdoc working with John Cremona at the University of Warwick, I began to work on the LMFDB and incorporate computational number theory techniques into my repertoire.
 At ICERM I continue my work in number theory, computational number theory, math software, and related topics.

 What is number theory?